Starius-Project/Eagle_exam_1/README.md

 # MX Key PCB

-This is your first PCD Designer Exam, so we'll keep it simple.
+This is your first PCB Designer Exam, so we'll keep it simple.

 You will create a simple PCB with 3 MX Key (mechanical Keyboard) and an USB connector to connect to the PC and have programmable shortcut key.